MISSION

 Filter for comments/reviews from the configured bot username.

-**Bot has not reviewed yet:** Wait and re-check.
+**Bot has not reviewed yet:** Wait and re-check (do not block the CI gate while waiting).
 The bot may take a few minutes.

 **Bot reviewed with findings:**